 In an average year, more than 700 million people visit zoos worldwide.
-Unfortunately, 2020 is far from an average year.
-Even as COVID-19 related restrictions wind down and zoos reopen to the public, visitor numbers are likely to be drastically smaller.
+Unfortunately, 2020 was far from an average year.

 Despite losing about 90 percent of their revenue, zoo overheads haven't got any smaller.
 Lack of revenue from admissions has meant that most zoos and wildlife attractions have been finding it increasingly difficult to cover essential animal care costs.
-For some zoos, the situation was so dire that they were not sure they’d ever recover unless restrictions started to lift.
+For some zoos, the situation was so dire that they were not sure they’d ever recover.
 Others were preparing contingency plans that involved drastically reducing the number of animals they have.

 Zoos are ideal attractions to help bring back a sense of normality to people's lives while staying safe.
 Most zoos have large outdoor spaces, with attractions spread over many acres.
 Visiting a zoo is also a hugely positive experience for most people.